Dean Petrich was born September 15, 1950 in Seattle.

 Businesses

-During the 80's and 90's Dean continued building his
+For the next decade Dean continued building his house

-house out of found recycled materials, expanded and streamlined each of
+out of found recycled materials, expanded and streamlined each of his businesses,

-his businesses, and continually improved on the quality and professionalism
+and continually improved on the quality and professionalism of everything

 evolved and thrived, and because of them Dean has been on TV, the radio,